-We introduced Hymn of the Month in 2016 and this continued in 2017 so we have a library of organ music now with 24 well known tunes for you to refer to for playing and registration tips.
+In 2018 we’ve added six more videos to our organ music library.
+These new tutorial videos focuses on works suitable for choir and organ accompaniment.
+We introduced Hymn of the Month in 2016 and this continued in 2017 so we have a library of organ music now with 24 well known tunes for you to refer to for organ playing and registration tips.

-In 2018 we decided to change the format and publish just six items that focus on the organ as an accompaniment instrument with choir.
-Accompanying a choir requires that the instrument supports where needed but also takes a back stage at times to allow the parts to come through.
-It is also heard in solo role joining choral sections together or providing an introduction that set the tone of what is to follow.
+For this tutorial series we’re concentrating on the organ as a means of choral accompaniment.
+Accompanying a choir requires that the organ supports boldly in a limited number of places, but recedes at many other times to allow the vocal parts to come through.
+It is also heard in solo role joining choral sections together or providing an introduction that sets the tone for what is to follow.

-Church choral music was chosen to illustrate the accompaniment of various parts of the liturgy and to highlight some well known anthems.
-Many will be within the range of typical church choirs.
-Listening to these performances you can hear how well just four singers bring these pieces alive.
-Of course, these are highly practiced professionals but it goes to show just what four good voices can add to the musical content of our church services.
+In this series church choral music was chosen to illustrate the accompaniment of various parts of the liturgy and to highlight some well-known anthems.
+Many of the pieces will be within the range of typical church choirs.
+Listening to these performances you can hear how well just four professional singers bring these pieces alive.

 Some of the works we used, all listed below, have seasonal significance while others are appropriate any time in the church calendar: